 SCOR Europe's goal is to manage its capital to maximize its profitability, while maintaining compliance with regulatory solvency.

-SCOR Europe considers all its basic own funds, identified in line with Solvency II rules and resulting from economic adjustments as available and eligible to cover the SCR.
+SCOR Europe considers all its basic own funds, identified in line with Solvency II rules and resulting from economic adjustments as available and eligible to contribute to the coverage of the SCR.